 The Junior Seminar, offered spring semester to Exercise Physiology majors, will orient students to information required for their Practicum experience during their Senior Year.

 This course combines the study of mechanics, kinematics, kinetics, anatomy and neuromuscular physiology to teach the examination and evaluation of human movement.
 The major focus of the course is in qualitative evaluation of movement.
 Topics also include quantitative evaluation, body mechanics, posture and gait evaluation with a focus on identification of abnormal movement patterns.
-All exercise physiology undergraduate courses (number 38) are restricted to EP majors only.

 This course should be taken concurrently with EXER.3150.
 This course is designed to practically apply topics discussed in kinesiology lecture.
 Students are given the opportunity to engage in various activities that will allow them to observe and analyze the numerous factors involved in human motion and the impact of those factors on human performance.
 Students are given the opportunity and encouraged to explore areas of personal interest within the goals and objective of the course.